German Football Association: 1963 to present

-Due to that success, and due to regional associations fearing to lose influence, the old amateur structure, in which five regional leagues represented the top level, remained in effect longer than in many other countries, even though a Reichsliga had been proposed decades ago.
+Due to that success, and due to regional associations fearing loss of influence, the old amateur structure, in which five regional leagues formed the top level, remained in effect longer than in many other countries, even though a Reichsliga had been proposed decades ago.
 Also, professionalism was rejected, and players who played abroad were considered "mercenaries" and not capped.
 The conservative attitude changed only after disappointing results in the 1962 FIFA World Cup when officials like the 75-year-old Peco Bauwens retired.
 According to the proposals of Hermann Neuberger, the DFB finally introduced a single nationwide professional league, the Bundesliga, for the 1963–64 season.

 The DFB has hosted the World Cup in 1974 and 2006.
-Germany also hosted the 1988 European Championship.
-Upon reunification in 1990, the East German Deutscher Fußball-Verband der DDR (DFV) was absorbed into the DFB.
+Germany also hosted the European Championship in 1988 as well as in 2024.
+Upon reunification in 1990, the East German Deutscher Fußball-Verband der DDR (DFV) was absorbed into the DFB along its honours.

 The national team won the World Cup for a second time in 1974, a third time in 1990, and a fourth in the 2014 FIFA World Cup.
 Also, they were crowned European champions three times, in 1972, in 1980 and in 1996.
-On top, the Mannschaft were runners-up in the 1966, 1982, 1986 and 2002 World Cups and in 1976, 1992 and 2008 European Championships.
+On top, the Mannschaft were runners-up in the 1966, 1982, 1986 and 2002 World Cups and in 1976, 1992 and 2008 European Championships, making it the second-most successful national team in the world as well as the most successful national team in Europe.

 The DFB has also overseen the rise of Germany as a world power in women's football.
 The national team has won World Cups in 2003 and 2007—the latter without conceding a goal in the final tournament, making them the only World Cup champions for men or women to do so.
-Furthermore, the women's national team's victory in 2003 made Germany the only nation to have won both the Men's and Women's World Cups.
+Furthermore, the women's national team's victory in 2003 made Germany the only nation to have won both the Men's and Women's World Cups, until Spain achieved the same milestone in 2023.
 They have also won eight UEFA Women's Championships, including the last six in succession.

 In 1990, mere months before reunification became official, the DFB founded the women's Bundesliga (Frauen-Bundesliga), directly modelled after the men's Bundesliga.
 Initially, it was played in north and south divisions but became a single league in 1997.
-Bundesliga teams have enjoyed more success in the UEFA Women's Champions League than those from any other nation; four different clubs have won a total of seven titles, with the most recent being 2015 champions 1.
-FFC Frankfurt.
+Bundesliga teams have enjoyed more success in the UEFA Women's Champions League than those from any other nation; four different clubs have won a total of nine titles, with the most recent being 2015 champions 1.
+FFC Frankfurt, now known as Eintracht Frankfurt.

 Since 2005, in memory of former German-Jewish Olympian international footballer Julius Hirsch who was killed in Auschwitz concentration camp during the Holocaust, the German Football Federation awards the "Julius-Hirsch-Preis" for outstanding examples of integration and tolerance within German football.

-In 2018, Germany was chosen to host UEFA Euro 2024.
+In 2025, its 125 year anniversary, the DFB has got reached more than eight million memberships.